bpzoran/gadapt/README.md

 # GA Execution and Optimisation Results
 Genetic algorithm optimization executes by calling *execute* method, without parameters.
 This method returns the object of type *GAResults*, which contain following properties:
 - **success**  - Indicates if genetic algorithm optimisation executed successfuly.
-- **min_cost** - Тхе мinimal cost for optimized variables
+- **min_cost** - The minimal cost for optimized variables
-- **number_of_iterations** - The number of iterations in which the optimization reached the minimum cost
+- **number_of_iterations** - The number of iterations in which the optimization reached the minimal cost
 - **result_values** - The dictionary that contains variables' optimized values.
 The key of this dictionary is the sequence number of variable adding, and also the argument index in the cost function.
 The value of this dictionary is the optimized value for the variable.
 - **messages** - Additional messages of the optimizations.
 This is a tuple structure where first value is a message level ("INFO", "WARNING" or "ERROR"), and the second value is the message text.

-For example, for the give function:
+For example, for the given function:
 ```python
 def some_func(args):
       return math.sqrt(abs(args[0])) + math.pow(args[1], 2)